 Conspiracy theories are, essentially, Wild Mass Guessing, Headscratchers, and Fanon Discontinuity (in the sense of maintaining that something didn't happen according to the way "official" sources said it did) applied to Real Life.
 Like all memes, conspiracy theories mutate and interbreed almost too fast for humans to track.
 Any of the theories and sub-theories mentioned below can be, and in all likelihood has been, combined with any or all of the others by at least one person.
 Don't be surprised if the theory raises more questions than the original incident in the first place.
 The only thing such theories prove, if anything, is that we're all too human.note

 It is important to distinguish a Conspiracy Theory from a regular theory about a conspiracy.
 A conspiracy is merely a plan by more than one person to commit a crime, and a theory about it could be made.
-However, it is different from a Conspiracy Theory, as a Conspiracy Theory explicitly means a fringe theory which purports that events, either in the news or in history, are not as we understand them but really the work of secret cabals of cunning conspirators acting for malicious ends, from merely getting rich to propagating an ideology up to and including world domination.
+However, it is different from a Conspiracy Theory, as a Conspiracy Theory explicitly means a fringe theory that purports that events, either in the news or in history, are not as we understand them but really the work of secret cabals of cunning conspirators acting for malicious ends, from merely getting rich to propagating an ideology up to and including world domination.

 One very easy way to debunk many of these theories, especially the big ones, is through the use of Occam's Razor: eventually, the postulates you have to accept in order to believe the theory reach improbable or impractical lengths.
 A tenable conspiracy theory has to overcome at least ten hurdles:

 - The "cover story" must explain the event it's covering up well enough to endure all examination by media, law enforcement, or other concerned partiesnote .

 - Every conspirator must have a perfect understanding of the cover story.
 Discrepancies could lead to the truth coming out.